 What do you think?

-It turns calm people frenzied with glory and pushes the limits of bike design, but is that good or bad?
+This time we ask whether mountain bike racing is awesome or awful.
+It turns people frenzied and pushes the limits of bike design, but is that good or bad?

 All pain, no gain